An older man and woman hold takeaway coffee cups and stand in a street

 Challenge it

 • Celebrate ageing: Take part in our Age Without Limits Day and celebrate the value and contributions of older people in society.
-Community groups and local voluntary sector organisations can also apply for micro-grants to support their event or activity.

 TOP TIP - Avoid well-meaning but patronising terms such as 'sweet old lady' or 'still going strong'.
 These may be used with good intentions, but they subtly reinforce stereotypes that older adults in your community are fragile or exceptions for being active.